Search for answers or go to Knowledge Base Home

 Your ProLine™ controller has both System Diagnostic and Eco Friendly dial positions:

 Turn dial to Multimeter position.
 Outputs will appear on the screen.
-Push Next button to check milli-amp (mA) outputs for MV (master valve) and each numbered zone.
-Typical range is 150 to 350 mA per valve with a valve connected.
-An Open or Short message indicates a problem with a zone.
-Note: If you have more than one valve on a zone, the ProLine™ controller will measure total current for the combined valves.
+Push the NEXT button to check the amperage output for the MV (master valve) and each numbered zone.
+Typical range is .150 to .350 Amps.
+Anything less than .03 Amps is considered an open circuit for that zone.
+If an Open or Short fault message appears during this testing, the fault indication is identifying the electrical problem (short circuit or open circuit) with the zone.
+Note: If you have more than one valve on a zone, the ProLine® controller will measure total current for the combined valves.

 To check transformer voltage, turn dial to Multimeter.
 Outputs will appear in the screen.
-Press Adjust Value up arrow button until you get 24V Power.
+Press the UP button until you get 24V Power.
 Push Next button once to read output voltage for the transformer.
 Normal reading is 24 to 30 volts AC.

-This feature will create a “chatter” for a selected valve as a convenient method of locating buried valves.
-Use Next and Back buttons to scroll to the valve you want to “chatter”.
-Main water valve for system should be turned off for “chatter” operation.
-If the system has a master valve, the valve locator function will prevent the master valve from opening during this test.
+This patented feature will rapidly cycle power to a solenoid valve to create a “chatter” for a selected valve as a convenient method of locating buried valves.
+Use NEXT button to scroll to the valve you want to “chatter”.
+You will need to turn off the main water valve for the Valve Locator feature to work properly.

 4.3 Sensor Operation

 The Sensor Operation function is used to omit selected zones from sensor shutdown during rain or freeze conditions.
 Factory default is all zones included for sensor shutdown.
 If you have zones like potted plants under cover, you may wish to omit those zones from sensor shutdown.
 Turn dial to Sensor Operation.
 Push NEXT button to view SENSOR and NEXT again to view first zone.
-Use up or down Adjust Value buttons to select sensor ON or OFF for the zone.
+Use UP or DOWN buttons to select sensor ON or OFF for the zone.
 OFF means the zone WILL WATER during sensor shutdown.

 Press the NEXT button at SLW to display DELAY.
 Press NEXT again to display the number of hours the controller will suspend irrigation after the Rain sensor has dried out.
 The factory default is 48 hours.